top of page

 Interest Rates

 Interest rate differentials are the primary driver of long-term currency trends.
-Markets respond not only to rate changes, but to expectations and central bank communication.
+Markets respond not only to rate changes but also to expectations and central bank communication.

 Economic Growth and Employment